williambuck/leaf_image_classification/README.md

 While physical appearance is only one attribute of species identification, it is something that can be improved upon by using computers since human error can be minimized.
 A more accurate image classification model could have a big impact on the many companies and organizations that rely on the environment.

-The following analysis on the Kaggle Leaf Classisfication datasets will demonstrate the predictive power of Machine Learning models, as well as a Convolutional Nueral Net, on the provided leaf images to identify the species of tree that the leaf originated from.
+The analysis in this repository of the Kaggle Leaf Classisfication datasets will demonstrate the predictive power of Machine Learning models, as well as a Convolutional Nueral Net, on the provided leaf images to identify the species of tree that the leaf originated from.

 ## Data Description